mattermost/docs/source/deployment/guest-accounts.rst

 prior to 5.18, current Guest Accounts will remain active until guest users are manually marked ``inactive`` in **System Console > User Management > Users**.

 From 5.18, if you are using AD/LDAP and the Guest Access setting is disabled, the Guest Filter and existing guest users in System Console are deactivated.
-Additionally, no new guests can be invited and added using the filter as an authentication method.
+Additionally, no new guests can be invited or added using the filter as an authentication method.
 If a previous guest's credentials match the user filter (the only filter which is active when Guest Access is disabled), they will be reactivated and promoted to a member user upon their next login.